 - Serralunga d’Alba

-If you’re holding a bottle of Barolo in your hands, find out which village it was produced in.
-If it’s one of the above “crus”, you’re very likely in possession of a seriously valuable wine.
+If you’re holding a bottle of Barolo in your hands, find out which commune it comes from.
+If it’s from a cru vineyard located in one of those communes, you’re very likely in possession of a seriously valuable wine.
+Read more about communes and cru vineyards in this article.

 When it was made